 Last Updated on

-A rocket mass heater has got to be one of the best kinds of heater you can have for your home.
-It just has all the advantages and features you will ever look for in keeping your home warm!
+Now, a rocket mass heater has got to be one of the best kinds of heater you can have for just that situation.
+It has all the advantages and features you will ever look for in an appliance that keeps your home warm!

 A rocket mass heater uses wood and requires no electricity or gas to run.
 And because of its insulated burn chamber, it is way more efficient at consuming wood.
 With a rocket mass heater you will only need 10% of what you would use in a wood stove to produce the same amount of heat.
 Also, this heater stays warm even long after the fire has gone off!